Frequently Asked Questions

 What measures are in place for ventilation?

 Ventilation measures follow CDC guidance and will look different in different buildings.
 Schools with centralized HVAC systems will maximize ventilation rates.
 In schools with windows or window A/C units, windows will remain open and fans or air conditioners will be turned on to increase air circulation, classroom doors will remain open at all times, unless they need to be closed for safety reasons.
-Additionally, rooms without windows that are designated as safe will be equipped with an air filter system, and rooms that are not well ventilated may not be used.
-Scholars are encouraged to bring a sweater / sweatshirt to school.
+Additionally, all rooms without windows are equipped with an air purifier with a HEPA filter.

 Is there a school nurse?